Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 **Reimport**

 - *Active*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Import via*
   Click the drop-down list to select the appropriate export method.
 The following options are available:

   - **csv**
   - **No export**